From shinpr-claude-code-workflows

 Can this be unit-tested? → Remove from integration/E2E pool

-Already integration-tested AND NOT part of multi-step journey? → Remove from E2E pool
+Already integration-tested AND verifiable in-process? → Remove from E2E pool

 Hard Limits per Feature: